LaZeAsh/personal-website/content/Rick Hansen Secondary School.md

 School in Canada I attended for Grade 10 2nd semester and Grade 11 1st semester.

-Went under the name Ayush Ayush at this school because I only have 1 legal name and the Canadian education system really gives a shit about that I guess
+Went under the name Ayush Ayush at this school because I only have 1 legal name

 ## Activities